-After 9/11 World Trade Center Parts Are Used For Ships
+9/11 World Trade Center Parts are Used in New Navy Ships

 A Historic Precursor: December 7, 1941